 Homemade Aftershave Lotion

 When you begin to read labels on everything, (this is seriously becoming a habit of mine) you can't help but wonder what those weird named chemicals are.
 How can any of that be okay?
-Adding with label reading, making my own versions of everyday stuff is also becoming a habit.
+Along with label reading, making my own versions of everyday things is also becoming a habit.
 I honestly didn't realize how sensitive my family's skin really is, until we began to get rid of the store bought stuff and go natural.
-Acne and eczema healing, roughness and redness going away.
+We're seeing acne and eczema healing, roughness and redness going away.
 It's so cool!

 You won't believe how easy, and wonderful, this stuff is!